-2725 §210(n)(6).
+^{26. §210(}n).

-Those funds may be made available to a "bridge" institution28, which can use them to pay liabilities transferred to it from the receivership.
-Therefore, perhaps the unstated premise is that the FDIC under Title II would include all those significant financial counterparties that it thought might be endangered and immediately transfer their claims (and sufficient assets or advances to cover them in full), together with other liabilities, to a bridge bank, if it felt that necessary to prevent a potential chain reaction of insolvencies.
+Title II gives the FDIC power to obtain immediately from the Treasury financing funds equal to 10 percent of the (book) value of the seized firm,29 and much more thereafter.
+Those funds may be made available to a "bridge" institution,30 which can use them to pay liabilities transferred to it from the receivership.
+Therefore, perhaps the unstated premise is that under Title II, the FDIC would include all those significant financial counterparties that it thought might be endangered and immediately transfer their claims (and sufficient assets or advances to cover them in full), together with other liabilities, to a bridge bank, if it felt that was necessary to prevent a potential chain reaction of insolvencies.
 (That did not occur in the actual Lehman bankruptcy case, but put that aside.)

-That would create two classes of general unsecured creditors of equal priority but different treatment: those transferred to the bridge company with full payment, and those left behind in the receivership with partial recovery.29 The Act requires that "similarly situated" creditors be treated in a "similar manner" except if the FDIC "determines" that preferences would increase net proceeds and the disfavored creditors would get at least what they would have received in a Chapter 7 liquidation.30 (That determination and the selection of creditors to be favored are based upon unreviewable agency discretion.31)
+That would create two classes of general unsecured creditors of equal priority but different treatment: those transferred to the bridge company with full payment and those left behind in the receivership with partial recovery.31 The Act requires that "similarly situated" creditors be treated in a "similar manner" except if the FDIC "determines" that preferences would increase net proceeds and the disfavored creditors would get at least what they would have received in a Chapter 7 liquidation.32 (That determination and the selection of creditors to be favored are based upon unreviewable agency discretion.)33